boy splashing in a swimming pond or lake (swimming holes boston massachusetts)

 Ranessa Doucet

 Ranessa is a Boston native who grew up in Charlestown and never gets tired of exploring the city.
 She now lives north of Boston with her husband, two kids, and two mischievous pugs.
 Ranessa earned her master’s degree in elementary education and licensure in early childhood education.
-She currently works as an Academic Interventionist and Freelance Writer.
+She currently works as an academic interventionist and freelance writer.
 Ranessa loves writing about parenting tweens, exploring New England, health, and self-care.
 When not writing or reading, you can find her watching reality TV, eating chocolate, attending her kids’ sporting events, and dreaming about the beach.

 LEAVE A REPLY